Russellrawat9/Russellrawat9/README.md

 ## Brief Introduction

-Bilingual IT Learner with a Level 3 BTEC in Information Technology.
-Passionate about problem-solving, teamwork, and achieving consistent, high-quality results.
+Bilingual aspiring cybersecurity professional with a Level 3 BTEC in Information Technology, holding CompTIA Security+ and Google Cybersecurity certifications.
+Strong in problem-solving, teamwork, and delivering consistent, high-quality results.
+Currently developing practical skills in cybersecurity and IT systems, with a focus on real-world application.

 ## Objective